Raw strings in python: Explanation with examples :

 Using raw string with different string literals :

 We know that in python, we have multiple ways to write a string literal.
-We can use either single quote, double quotes, double-triple quotes or single-triple quotes for a string literal.
+We can use either a single quote, double quotes, double-triple quotes or single-triple quotes for a string literal.
 We can convert any of these string types to raw as well.
+Add one ‘R’ or ‘r’ to the start of the string and that’s it.
 Let me show you an example :

 Where raw string is used :